JoachimSauer/Docs/aspnetcore/fundamentals/logging.md

 Some third-party frameworks can do [semantic logging, also known as structured logging](http://programmers.stackexchange.com/questions/312197/benefits-of-structured-logging-vs-basic-logging).

-Using a third-party framework is similar to using one of the Microsoft-supported providers: you add a NuGet package to your project and call an extension method on `ILoggerFactory`.
+Using a third-party framework is similar to using one of the built-in providers: add a NuGet package to your project and call an extension method on `ILoggerFactory`.
 For more information, see each framework's documentation.

 You can create your own custom providers as well, to support other logging frameworks or your own logging requirements.